-Publications may include: preprints (pre-refereed journal paper), postprints (refereed journal paper), conference papers, conference posters, presentations, books, book chapters, technical reports/departmental working papers, theses, and newspaper and magazine articles.E-LIS is designed for text-based documents.
-For preservation purposes, PDF or html is recommended.
-Microsoft word, powerpoint, excel, and text are recognized, but not supported for preservation purposes.
-That is, E-LIS will host the documents, but future usability is considered uncertain.
-More detail about plans for preservation can be found in the Contract Options section below
+E-LIS submissions include a broad array of publications and may include: preprints (prerefereed journal paper), postprints (refereed journal paper), conference papers, conference posters, presentations, books, book chapters, technical reports/departmental working papers, theses, and newspaper and magazine articles.
+E-LIS is designed for text-based documents.
+For preservation purposes, PDF or HTML is recommended.
+Microsoft Word, Powerpoint, Excel, and text are recognized, but not supported for preservation; that is, E-LIS will host the documents, but future usability is considered uncertain.
+More detail about plans for preservation can be found later in this article.

-For many authors, it may come as a surprise that formats such as powerpoint, word, and excel, are not recommended.
+For many authors, it may come as a surprise that formats such as Powerpoint, Word, and Excel, are not recommended.
 For many of us, these formats are ubiquitous.
-However, this is a learning curve that is worth the time and effort, not only for future preservation, but also for most effective dissemination of our work, today.
-While the powerpoint, word, and excel formats are very common, they are proprietary, and documents in these formats are not available to those who do not have a license to use the software, which is far from free.
+However, this is a learning curve that is worth the time and effort, not only for future preservation, but also for most effective dissemination of our work today.
+While the Powerpoint, Word, and Excel formats are very common, they are proprietary, and documents in these formats are not available to those who do not have a license to use the software, which is far from free.
 With PDF, the Adobe Acrobat reader is free, so the document can be viewed by anyone with a computer and an internet connection.

-For authors wishing to deposit works that are not text-based, other open access archives are available.
-For example, librarians in Western Canada are beginning to share tutorials through the COPPUL Animated Tutorials Sharing Project (ANTS)1 and the British Columbia, ALPS Shareable Online Resources (in progress)2.
-Open access archives are designed to be cross-searchable, so items deposited in different places for reasons of formatting can be brought together in search results using tools like OAIster.
+For authors wishing to deposit works that are not text-based, other Open Access archives are available.
+For example, librarians in western Canada are beginning to share tutorials through the COPPUL Animated Tutorials Sharing Project (ANTS) and the British Columbia, ALPS Shareable Online Resources (in progress).
+Open Access archives are designed to be cross-searchable, so items deposited in different places for reasons of formatting can be brought together in search results using tools like OAIster.

 Documents are accepted in any language, a unique feature of E-LIS.
-Currently, 22 languages are supported; if a document is deposited in a language not yet supported, E-LIS will investigate support for this language.
+Currently, 22 languages are supported; if a document is deposited in a language not yet supported, E-LIS will investigate support for that language.
 English is the primary language of the archive.
 The search interface is in English, and each document not in English must be accompanied by an English abstract.

-The registration process is simple, and only takes a few minutes.
-A first-time depositing author enters their e-mail address, and selects a username and password.
-The depositing author takes responsibility for ensuring that inclusion of the work in E-LIS is consistent with copyright.
-After an item is deposited, it is verified by an editor, who will check the metadata before completing the deposit.
-Ensuring that metadata is correct helps to ensure that like documents are gathered correctly in searches, for example that conference proceedings are brought together under one URL for browsing and linking purposes.
+The registration process is simple, and takes only a few minutes.
+An author depositing a document for the first-time enters his or her email address, and selects a username and password.
+The depositing author takes responsibility for ensuring that including the work in E-LIS is consistent with copyright.
+After an item is deposited, it is verified by an editor, who checks the metadata before completing the deposit.
+Verifying that metadata is correct helps ensure that like documents are gathered correctly in searches, for example, that conference proceedings are brought together under one URL for browsing and linking purposes.

 Once the document is in the archive, the author will have a stable URL with which to refer anyone to that document.
-Download statistics are available, so that the author can see how many abstract and article views there have been, by time frame and/or by country.
-When an author has multiple works in the archive, there is a single stable URL to link to all of the author's works in E-LIS
+Download statistics are available, so the author can see how many abstract and article views there have been, by time frame and/or by country.
+When an author has multiple works in the archive, a single, stable URL links to all of the author's works in E-LIS.